GrowingPaigns/Unity-2D-Platformer-Prototype/README.md

 ---

 :information_source: **This repo is no longer being actively updated as of (09/13/23) for two reasons**. :information_source:
-- ❗ _**Firstly**, we feel that this is a solid base that many interested C.S. students could iterate upon, especially because this code is not the best and could definitely be refined._
+- ❗ _**First**, we feel that this is a solid base that many interested C.S. students could iterate upon, especially because this code is not the best and could definitely be refined._
     - _With that said, **we hope you will at least credit us if you incorporate this code into your own project**_
-- ❗ _**Secondly**, we are starting to get into more complex aspects of this game which we do not necessarily want to be publicly accessible, especially if we eventually want to sell this product.
-Thereby, we are moving all work on this game over to a private repository so that we can continue to iterate upon this base in our own way_
+- ❗ _**Second**, we are starting to get into more complex aspects of this game which we do not necessarily want to be publicly accessible, especially if we eventually want to sell this product.
+Therefore, we are moving all work on this game over to a private repository so that we can continue to iterate upon this base in our own way_

 ### Implemented Objectives:
 - [x] **Movement:**